Do not let fear stop you from doing what you love!

 Working with visual boards is hugely successful and a turning point with my clients as the power of what you focus on is what you get amazes me as I joyfully listen to reports of their achievements.
 It was time that I stopped playing and to work some of that magic on me.
 So I innocently put a picture of a horse on my board with the intent to just be around and sniff horses again.

-My husband now regularly checks my visual board to ensure there are no more pictures of animals as 2 dogs, 2 cats and a horse is enough, apparently!
+My family now regularly checks my visual board to ensure there are no more pictures of animals as 2 dogs, 2 cats and a horse is enough, apparently!

 A holiday in Cornwall was the perfect opportunity to start, I dragged my son horse riding as I had to put my plan into action.
 The instructor noticed that I was a competent rider and said ‘fancy going faster’?
 I reluctantly nodded and off we galloped across the beach with no time for nerves to stop me.
 The thrill, I just knew in an instant that I needed this back in my life, this was what had been missing.
 I felt vibrant and alive, I ached for several days but my heart skipped and I had just the biggest smile.